-Our return on total assets was 21.5% and 23.2% as at March 31, 2016 and 2017, respectively.
+Our return on total assets was approximately 21.5% and 23.2% as at March 31, 2016 and 2017, respectively.
 The increase of our return on total assets was primarily due to the increase in our profit and total comprehensive income.
+Our return on total assets decreased to approximately 0.3% as at June 30, 2017 primarily due to the decrease in our profit and total comprehensive income as a result of the Listing expenses recognized during the three months ended June 30, 2017.